-- There is no funding for the 2020 profitable growth ratio metric if 2020 Adjusted EBITDA is less than 2019 Adjusted EBITDA (measured at 2020 annual operating plan foreign exchange rates) of \$965 million.
-In addition, payout will be capped at 100% if year over year net trade sales growth in 2020 is less than 3% (measured at 2020 annual operating plan foreign exchange rates). - The 2020 free cash flow metric will be capped at 100% of target if the Company achieves a days-on-hand inventory (calculated on 13-month basis) that is less than what was achieved in 2019. - 1 Adjusted EBITDA is defined as 2020 adjusted net earnings plus interest expense, taxes and depreciation and amortization.
-Consolidated Adjusted EBITDA is a non-U.S. GAAP financial measure and excludes the impact of specific items approved by the Compensation Committee as noted below. - 2 Profitable growth ratio measures the ratio between year over year change in Adjusted EBITDA and the year over year change in net trade sales.
-Net trade sales is defined as consolidated revenues from external third parties and excluding intercompany sales. - 3 Free cash flow is calculated as net cash provided by operating activities less capital expenditures, calculated on a 13-month average to mitigate the impact of year-end fluctuations in working capital balances.
+- The 2020 free cash flow metric will be capped at 100% of target if the Company achieves a days-on-hand inventory (calculated on 13-month basis) that is less than - Adjusted EBITDA is defined as 2020 adjusted net earnings plus interest expense, taxes and depreciation and amortization.
+Consolidated Adjusted EBITDA is a non-U.S. GAAP financial measure and excludes the impact of specific items approved by the Compensation Committee as noted below. - Profitable growth ratio measures the ratio between year over year change in Adjusted EBITDA and the year over year change in net trade sales.
+Net trade sales is defined as consolidated revenues from external third parties and excluding intercompany sales. - Free cash flow is calculated as net cash provided by operating activities less capital expenditures, calculated on a 13-month average to mitigate the impact of year-end fluctuations in working capital balances.